-access is part of the proposal.
-Offsite There are hedgerows and scrub within the vicinity of the site with the potential to support hazel dormouse.
-Hazel dormouse has not been recorded within a 2km radius of the site since the year 2000.
+Offsite There are mature hedgerows, scrub and woodland within the vicinity of the site with the potential to support hazel dormouse.
 Legal Constraints The habitat has been assessed as capable of supporting hazel dormice: - legal constraints apply: legal protection under The Conservation of Habitats and Species Regulations 2010, the Wildlife and Countryside Act 1981 (as amended) and the NERC Act 2006.
-Important Ecological Feature Yes Further Survey Work Phase 2 survey not required
+Important Ecological Feature Yes